magesuite/smile-docker-boilerplate/docs/01-install.md

 1. Getting composer authentication keys from Bitwarden.
 2. Downloading and importing a database dump.
-3. Running the `make install` command.
+3. Running the `make install` command to create the env.php file.
-4. Running smilereconfigure.
+4. Running smilereconfigure with the `dev` environment.

-## Disabling 2FA
+## 6. Disabling 2FA

 The admin area of Magento requires a 2FA authentication.
 Magento doesn't provide any way to disable it.